 Event-driven messages are an ideal alternative in highly integrated systems like these.
 Event Streams such as Kafka, AWS EventBridge, or Azure Event Hubs allow processing data changes as they occur, and the ability to transform, filter, and restream messages in a lightweight way for different consumers.
 As with Document DBs, the reduction in ceremony required to work with data streamlines the development process and keeps options open when requirements and needs change.

 Don’t turn your back

 It is important to consider all your options when designing a thoughtful data architecture, and SQL is still one of those options.
-Even though it may no longer be the best fit for some modern problems, SQL is still the relational-model champ, and is near-guaranteed to serve an important role in your data architecture: reporting.
+Even though it may no longer be the best fit for some modern problems, SQL is still the relational-model champ and is near-guaranteed to serve an important role in creating a more agile data architecture: reporting.
 Keeping a relational translation of your less-relational data for generating quick and reliable reports enables informed, agile decision-making.
 “Move fast and break things” is only a good strategy when things are broken intentionally.